 The Office of College Advancement grant staff will work closely with you to ensure that project ideas and proposals are well-planned, consistent with college priorities, match the requirements of the funding source and are approved by the Contra Costa Community College District and LMC administration

 Our office’s grant review and approval process is divided into two parts: first--an approval of your grant idea and second--approval of your final grant proposal before submission.
 This two-step process ensures that the grant developer has the support of the college before writing the grant and streamlines the internal proposal review and approval process.

-Each grant proposal must be the result of a college or departmental planning process and must be approved by the appropriate Dean(s).
+Each grant idea must be the result of a college or departmental planning process and must be approved by the appropriate Dean(s).
 Our office will link you with the Office of Institutional Research to gather data for the proposal and additionally, the Business Director, and Information Technology Director as appropriate.

-*ALL grant proposals must be submitted to the Office of College Advancement for the College President’s and the Chancellor’s approval BEFORE submitting to the funder.
-The Grants Office is responsible for entering all grant-proposals into the District’s Grant Data-Base before submission to the funder for final approval of the LMC President and the District Chancellor
+*ALL grant proposals must be submitted to the Office of College Advancement for the College President’s Cabinet and the Chancellor’s approval BEFORE submitting to the funder.
+The Grants Office is responsible for entering all grant-proposals into the District’s Grant Data-Base before submission to the funder for final approval of the LMC President and the District Chancellor.

 The Grants Office may be available to assist faculty and staff in their entire grant development process – from conceptualization to proposal submission.
 The grant staff will review the funding agencies’ guidelines to ensure proposal compliance.
 The level of assistance varies based on the complexity of the grant proposal, the experience of the proposer(s) and the time-availability of the Grants Office staff.